amin-haque/portfolio/content/research/biomimetic/index.md

 ---
-title: Grad Co General Info
+title: Biomimetic scale bending stiffness tuning
 date: 2024-10-08T18:00:00.000Z
 abstract: >-
   This is an abstract **blah** blah *blah* how to do the project?
 It will track